Updated: Dec 2, 2020

 My third child, a son, came after weeks of prodromal labor.
 When he finally made his debut, he arrived in just under two hours.
 We had the birthing tub only halfway filled!
 It was so fast and furious that I was in absolute shock when I realized I was already pushing.
 He was my biggest baby, a delicious 11 pounds, and was born en caul.
 This son of mine, now six years old, is aptly named after a viking, for his passion and exuberance for life can not be underestimated.
-He is truly a warrior (I'm actively teaching him the difference between violent warriors and peaceful warriors, if you catch my drift) and yet he is deeply sensitive.
+He is truly a warrior, and yet he is deeply sensitive.
 It's as if he wanted to bring his security blanket with him in all his adventuring.
 And don't I see that personality reflected in his birth story!

 But even if it's not the baby's personality itself, than the birth story can certainly reflect a theme within you and your baby's life, acting as a profound learning opportunity that sets the stage for greater learning down the road.
 Each birth story is a creation story!
 It impacts who we are, both mother and child, and how we see the world, just as civilizations are impacted by how the earth was created, and how the human race came to be.